Plants in Iceland | Flora Under the Arctic Circle

 Arctic thyme is often used to make tea.Photo by Candace_1804.
 No edits made.

-Arctic Thyme, '´Blóðberg' as it is known in Iceland, can be found across the island due to its proclivity for sandy and gravelly soils of which there is no shortage.
+Arctic Thyme, “Blodberg” as it is known in Iceland, can be found across the island due to its proclivity for sandy and gravelly soils, of which there is no shortage.

-The pretty purple flowers have long been used to make tea and Blóðberg is considered a staple in the world of Icelandic herbs.
-It is regarded to have medicinal properties as well as health benefits such as strengthening the heart and head, cleansing the blood and contributing to menstrual regulation.
+The pretty purple flowers have long been used to make tea, and Blodberg is considered a staple in the world of Icelandic herbs.
+It is regarded to have medicinal properties as well as health benefits such as strengthening the heart and head, cleansing the blood, and contributing to menstrual regulation.

-It is also naturally quite tasty and the strong fragrance it exudes has been likened to oregano.
+It is also naturally quite tasty, and its strong fragrance is similar to oregano.
 The scent is so strong that a good nose will often be able to smell it before it can be spotted by the eye.
-If you would like to sample this versatile herb, many shops in Reykjavík sell Blóðberg tea or flavoured salts.
+If you would like to sample this versatile herb, you can find Blodberg tea in locations like the popular Te & Kaffi coffee shops or as an ingredient in Icelandic skincare products like Sóley Organics..

 Lupine (Lupinus nootkatensis)